 This DISC report is an analysis of your behavioural styles and says something about how you act in certain situations.
 It gives you an insight the degree of each of the four DISC behavioural styles that you have in you.
-This considers how you deal with problems, challenges, rules and change and how you convince others of your ideas.
-The report is a presentation of people with the same behavioural profile as you.
+This considers how you deal with problems, challenges, rules, change and how you convince others of your ideas.